linode/docs/docs/applications/containers/deploy-minio-on-kubernetes-using-kubespray-and-ansible.md

 - '[Minio](https://www.minio.io/)'
 - '[Kubespray](https://github.com/kubernetes-incubator/kubespray)'
 ---
+## What is Minio?

-Minio is an open source, S3 compatible, object store that can be self hosted on a Linode.
-Deployment on a Kubernetes cluster is supported as both a standalone and distributed mode.
+Minio is an open source, S3 compatible object store that can be hosted on a Linode.
+Deployment on a Kubernetes cluster is supported in both standalone and distributed modes.
 This guide uses [Kubespray](https://github.com/kubernetes-incubator/kubespray) to deploy a Kubernetes cluster on three servers running Ubuntu 16.04.
 Kubespray comes packaged with Ansible playbooks that simplify setup on the cluster.
-Minio is then installed on standalone mode on the cluster to show how to create a service on the cluster.
+Minio is then installed in standalone mode on the cluster to demonstrate how to create a service.

 ## Before You Begin